psychotimmy/PascalBigIntegers/README.md

 Significant performance improvements made over version 1:

   - Karatsuba multiplication algorithm implemented
-  - eq and ne functions simplified as they are just string comparisons
+  - lt, gt, eq and ne functions simplified as they are mostly string comparisons
   - add/sub/fastdiv/karatsuba functions check to see if standard integers can be used for calculations instead of always using the big integer algorithms
   - Inlined all internal functions (e.g zapzeros, nines complement) to improve speed